Mutation-acyclic quivers are totally proper: Applications

-We have the following corollaries of Proposition~\ref{prop:markov positive}. \begin{corollary} Let $Q$ be a connected, totally proper and mutation-acyclic COQ on~$n$ vertices.
-Then the Markov invariant $M_Q \geq n-1$.
-Further, if $M_Q = n-1$ then $Q$ is mutation equivalent to a quiver whose underlying undirected graph is a tree (with no parallel arrows). \end{corollary}
+\begin{corollary} If $Q$ is a totally proper mutation-acyclic COQ on~$n$ vertices then $M_Q \geq 0$.
+If, additionally, $Q$ is connected then the Markov invariant $M_Q \geq n-1$. \end{corollary}

+\begin{corollary} For a fixed integer $k$, there are only finitely many acyclic quivers $Q$ with $M_Q=k$ (and hence only finitely many acyclic quivers with the same \emph{Alexander polynomial}).
+In particular, if $M_Q = n-1$ and $Q$ is connected then $Q$ is mutation equivalent to a quiver whose underlying undirected graph is a tree (with no parallel arrows). \end{corollary}

+Note that $M_Q$ is monotone in all of the entries of $B_Q$ for an acyclic quiver $Q$.
+Therefore we can enumerate the acyclic quivers with $M_Q = k$ by searching all acyclic quivers with weights at most, say, $\sqrt{k}$ for matching Markov invariants.

 \begin{corollary} Let $Q$ be a totally proper and mutation-acyclic COQ on $n$ vertices.
 Then the Markov invariant and the determinant of the exchange matrix satisfy the following inequality: